egor-tensin/cgitize/README.md

 See an example config file at [examples/cgitize.toml].

 cgitize uses the `git` executable, which might use `ssh` internally.
-Make sure the required keys are loaded to a ssh-agent (or use access tokens/application passwords).
+Make sure the required keys are loaded to a ssh-agent (or, _preferably_, use access tokens/application passwords).

 [examples/cgitize.toml]: examples/cgitize.toml